seanpor/Loggrep/README.md

 **Loggrep** is a powerful command-line tool for searching log files, designed to work with timestamps and support advanced features like regex, invert match, context lines, and color output.
 It’s inspired by `grep` but tailored for log files, allowing you to search only after a specific startup time.

+This last item is the crucial feature - you want to look at log files, e.g. on android after startup - you start up the app on your phone and you get a pile of lines that are irrelevant that happened in the past... who cares - that's where loggrep comes in - it filters out all the old stuff.

+ps. this was vibe coded - it works for me - if you spot any issues just submit a pull request or a bug.

 ---

 ## **Features**